subru-37/Ergotech-Hestia/README.md

 - Even if some realise the benefits, they don't know of proper good resources to actually start the cultivation
 - Once you start the cultivation, the current methods takes time and is prone to trial and error during the initial days
 - You would need to manually go and check every often to ensure that the fishes are in good health
-- Even once the fishes are in good health, the seller don't know how exactly to market them to potential customers
+- Even once the fishes are in good health, the seller don't know how exactly to market them to potential customers---> Road Map :
-  --->
-  Road Map :